Michael Newdow: In God We Trust

 In June 2006, a federal judge rejected Newdow's Establishment Clause lawsuit on the grounds that the minted words amount to a secular national slogan, and do not dictate anyone's beliefs.
 Newdow stated that he would appeal the ruling, although Aronow v.
 United States was decided on the same grounds in the United States Court of Appeals for the Ninth Circuit and the lower court was required to return the same ruling, likewise the Ninth Circuit does not traditionally overrule previous Ninth Circuit rulings.

 On December 4, 2007, Newdow argued before a three-judge panel of the Ninth Circuit to remove both "under God" from the Pledge of Allegiance (Roe v.
 Rio Linda Union School District), and "In God We Trust" from United States currency.
 The Ninth Circuit rejected Newdow's challenge.
 In a decision published March 11, 2010, the court held that its earlier decision in Aronow, which "held the national motto is of a "patriotic or ceremonial character," has no "theological or ritualistic impact," and does not constitute "governmental sponsorship of a religious exercise," foreclosed Newdow's argument.
 In an opinion concurring only in the judgment, even the extremely liberal Judge Stephen Reinhardt agreed that Aronow was controlling precedent.

 Newdow also filed a lawsuit in federal court after Franklin Graham gave the invocation at George W. Bush's 2001 inauguration.
 The lawsuit claimed that inaugural prayer was an unconstitutional endorsement of religion.
 It also was unsuccessful.

+In 2019, Newdow once again failed to win yet another lawsuit, this time against the phrase "In God We Trust" on U.S. currency.
+The U.S. Supreme Court outright rejected the case, stating that the phrase "does not compel citizens to engage in religion."